-PROPOSAL 2 ADVISORY VOTE TO APPROVE THE HOLDING COMPANY'S EXECUTIVE COMPENSATION
+PROPOSAL 2 ADVISORY VOTE TO APPROVE THE COMPANY'S EXECUTIVE COMPENSATION

-As required by Section 14A of the Exchange Act, we are seeking advisory shareholder approval of the compensation of our named executive officers as disclosed in this Proxy Statement in accordance with the SEC's rules.
-Our executive compensation program is designed to: (a) attract, develop and retain high caliber executives who are capable of optimizing the Holding Company's and Corning Gas' performance for the benefit of its shareholders, and (b) reward our executive officers for the achievement of annual, long-term, strategic, and operational goals.
-Please read the "Executive Compensation" section of this Proxy Statement beginning on page 14 or additional details about our executive compensation program, including information about the fiscal year 2016 compensation of our named executive officers.
+As required by Section 14A of the Exchange Act, we are seeking advisory shareholder approval of the compensation of our executive officers as disclosed in this proxy statement in accordance with the SEC's rules.
+Our executive compensation program is designed to attract, develop and retain high caliber executives who are capable of optimizing the Company's and its subsidiaries' performance for the benefit of its shareholders, and reward our executive officers for the achievement of annual, long-term, strategic, and operational goals.
+Please read the "Executive Compensation" section of this proxy statement beginning on page 11 for additional details about our executive compensation program, including information about the fiscal 2018 compensation of our named executive officers.

-We are asking our shareholders to indicate their support for the compensation of our named executive officers as described in this Proxy Statement.
+We are asking our shareholders to indicate their support for the compensation of our executive officers as described in this proxy statement.
 This proposal, commonly known as a "say-on-pay" proposal, gives our shareholders the opportunity to express their views on the compensation of our named executive officers.
-The vote on this resolution is not intended to address any specific element of compensation; rather, the vote relates to the compensation of our named executive officers as described in this Proxy Statement in accordance with the compensation disclosure rules of the SEC.
-Accordingly, we will ask our shareholders to vote "FOR" the following resolution at the 2017 Annual Meeting of Shareholders:
+The vote on this resolution is not intended to address any specific element of compensation; rather, the vote relates to the compensation of our executive officers as described in this proxy statement in accordance with the compensation disclosure rules of the SEC.
+Accordingly, we will ask our shareholders to vote "FOR" the following resolution at the 2019 annual meeting of shareholders:

-"RESOLVED, that the compensation paid to the Holding Company's and Corning Gas' chief executive officer, chief financial officer, and other most highly compensated executives (the "named executive officers"), as disclosed in the Holding Company's Proxy Statement for the 2017 Annual Meeting of Shareholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission (Item 402 of Regulation S-K), including the various compensation tables and related narrative discussion, is hereby APPROVED."
+"RESOLVED, that the compensation paid to the Corporation's chief executive officer, chief financial officer, and other most highly compensated executives (the "named executive officers"), as disclosed in the Corporation's Proxy Statement for the 2019 Annual meeting of Shareholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission (Item 402 of Regulation S-K), including the various compensation tables and related narrative discussion, is hereby APPROVED."

-The vote is advisory, which means that the vote is not binding on the Holding Company, the Board of

-Directors or the Nominating and Compensation Committee.
-Our Board and the Nominating and Compensation Committee value the opinions of our shareholders and to the extent there is any significant vote against the compensation of our named executive officers as disclosed in this Proxy Statement, we will consider our shareholders' concerns and the Nominating and Compensation Committee will evaluate whether any actions are necessary to address those concerns.
+The vote is advisory, which means that the vote is not binding on the Company, the board of directors or the nominating and compensation committee.
+Our board and the nominating and compensation committee value the opinions of our shareholders and to the extent there is any significant vote against the compensation of our named executive officers, we will consider our shareholders' concerns and the nominating and compensation committee will evaluate whether any actions are necessary to address those concerns.

-The Board of Directors recommends a vote FOR the proposal to approve, on a non-binding and advisory basis, the compensation of our named executive officers as disclosed in this Proxy Statement.
+The board of directors recommends a vote FOR the proposal to approve, on a non-binding and advisory basis, the compensation of our named executive officers as disclosed in this proxy statement.